The Sandusky and Maumee River Walleye Run

 How to Fish Rivers During the Walleye Run

 The object is to drift your bait with the river current while making bottom contact.
-You can add jigging action as well to trigger a bite.
+You can let the bait drift, or add jigging action to trigger a bite.
+The water conditions are mostly stained in the spring, so bright or dark-colored baits work best.
 Some days the fish will bite a natural drift and other days they want more action.
 If elevated, let the bait drift with the current while mending the line.
 This will ensure a good hook set after the bite.
+Remember, walleye caught outside of the mouth have to be released, that is considered snagging.

 Tips Before Fishing the Rivers

-I would suggest before you just dive in do some research with Google Maps.
-Find the areas you would like to fish before you head out.
-Check out the fishing regulations in place for the spring runs.
-Call the area bait shops and they will give you the latest reports of any walleye being caught.
+We suggest before you just dive in, to do research with Google Maps.
+This is a great way to check the river and parking where you will be fishing.
+After looking for a place to fish, be sure to check the special regulations in place.
+ODNR has these posted in their newest handbook for fishing in Ohio.
 Also, check the USGS river flows regularly.
 There is nothing worse than showing up and the river being high and muddy.
 You will be wasting your time.
-The time to start fishing is from mid-February into Mid-April.
+The time to start fishing is from mid-February into the middle of April.
 Also, get a nice set of waders, if you show up in sneakers you will be turning around and going home.
 Most importantly have fun.